Skip to page content

 A Canterbury landmark

-Built in 1868 by Thomas Sidney Cooper on the site of his birthplace, the gallery and art school offered free or affordable art education to generations of local people.
+Built in 1868 by Thomas Sidney Cooper (and including his birthplace in the gabled house next to the portico), the gallery and art school on St Peter’s Street (Canterbury high street) offered free or affordable art education to generations of local people.

-For more than a century it thrived as Canterbury’s home of creativity, before moving off site, and the building falling empty in 2020.
+For more than a century it thrived as Canterbury’s home of creativity, before outgrowing its premises and moving off site.
+The building fell empty in 2020.

-Our proposal is to secure the building from Canterbury City Council under the Community Asset Transfer scheme and create an Arts Centre and cultural beacon for the city.
+The Trust proposes to secure the building from Canterbury City Council under the Community Asset Transfer scheme and bring it back into use as an arts centre.

 Cooper’s Gallery and School of Art